By Jim Ferri

 You’ll go through Glenbeigh and then skirt along the ocean, turning inland past Cahersiveen to cross the hills to Waterville.
 A little coastal town, Waterville’s claim to fame is Charlie Chaplin, who vacationed here annually for a decade or so.
 Stop for a photo next to Chaplin’s statue on the sea-side of the road.

 As the road climbs the hills past Waterville, about 10 minutes out N70 turns eastward.
-It’s the highest point on the route.
+It’s the highest point on the Ring of Kerry.

 Watch for a large cutout big enough for the tour buses on the west side of the road.
 It’s a great place to stop since the view along the coastline here is spectacular.
 A bonus is that at times you’ll find an itinerant musician or two there, serenading those who stop.